The Voice van Vlaanderen season 8: Week 3: Semi-Final (Top 7)

 The Semi-Final aired on December 16.
 In the Semi-Final, the remaining seven artists will have to compete for the final five spots to advance to the Grand Final, regardless of what team they are on.

-With the advancement of Evert and Yente, Mathieu Terryn became the only coach with two artists advanced to the Grand Final.
+With the advancements of Evert Dirckx, Yente De Saedeleer and Wesley Ngoto, Mathieu Terryn and Jan Paternoster became the sixth and seventh new coaches to successfully bring their team to the finale after Bent Van Looy (Tom De Man in season 3), Axelle Red (Koen en Jo Smets in season 3), Regi Penxten (Dunja Meesin in season 3), Bart Peeters (Jan Van De Ven in season 4) and Niels Destadsbader (Nanou Nys in season 7).
+Additionally, Terryn became the only new coach to have multiple artists represent them in the finale.
 With the elimination of Néhémie from Team Laura, this is the second consecutive time that Laura Tesoro as the coach for "The Comeback Stage" has no artists representing her in the Final.